kiraoyd/Almost-Died-Today/JOURNAL.md

 The big thing: Fix that route to grab an asteroid!
 What do we do if there is NO asteroid for today?
 I need to handle that otherwise things breaaaak.

+8/14/2023
+Aha!
+It was just an issue with the format string I gave parse_from_str for a datetime.
+A big duh moment, it needs to include the hours and minutes!
+Also I needed to change the format string to match the month based on characters: "%Y-%b-%d %H:%M" Thanks chatGPT.

+So now I need to chase down the reason why pages.html won't render.
+I am pretty sure it's because IF there is no asteroid matching todays exact date in the DB, there ends up being no context to render for the page
+So I need to account for this in ,y db.rs functions.

+You know what?
+YOU KNOW WHAT?!
+I just spent an hour chasing down why Tera was not recognizing my Rust if statement, and what it turned out to be was I had a tiny tiny typo in what I named my context.
+So the context I was calling in the template was off by one character.
+Arrrrg.
+But on the bright side, it now renders!

+Next up: where should I put the call to gather nasa data and post it to my database?
+I don't want it to happ

 ## Tracking my workflow step by step (some modifications for what I discovered later that should be done earlier)

 1.First things first, lets copy over the docker-compose.yaml for postgres, and change the DB password, username, and db name to "asteroid"